dvu4/InsightDataScience-pharmacy-counting/README.md

 # Notebook

-You can have a look at [Notebook](https://github.com/dvu4/InsightDataScience-pharmacy_counting/blob/master/pharmacy_counting_notebook.ipynb) for more detail.
+For more detail, you can have a look at [Notebook](https://github.com/dvu4/InsightDataScience-pharmacy_counting/blob/master/pharmacy_counting_notebook.ipynb).